asegs/fever-lang/README.md

 ### How do I use it?
 Fever tries to do exactly what you might imagine it would when you look at its code.

-You can run it by cloning this repo and running `node fever.js` in the directory.
+You can run it by cloning this repo and running `node Fever.ts` in the directory.
 As arguments you may pass in additional Fever files to be run and loaded into scope in order, such as `node fever.js examples/std.fv`.

 #### Expressions
 ```js